Waivers of Inadmissibility I-601

-Entry into the US requires lawful admission through inspection and authorization by a United States Immigration Officer.
-To be eligible for lawful admission, the foreign national must not be inadmissible.
-Certain foreign nationals are not considered to be eligible to enter to the United States or to adjust status to permanent residence within the United States if they are determined to be inadmissible.
-There are many grounds or reasons why a foreign national may be inadmissible and they include but not limit to the following:
+Anyone person enters the US requires lawful admission through inspection and authorization by a United States Immigration Officer.
+To be eligible for lawful admission, a foreign national must not be inadmissible.
+When a foreign national is inadmissible, he/she must seek a waiver and get it approved in order to enter the U.S. The word “waive” means that under certain circumstances, a person’s past or current situation that prohibit him/her from entering to the U.S. can be “forgiven” or “Waived”.
+Congress has granted Immigration and the Attorney General discretion to waive these grounds for inadmissibility.
+There are many grounds or reasons why a foreign national may be inadmissible and need to seek a waiver application.
+They include but not limit to the following:

 Economic Grounds meaning Persons likely to be considered as becoming a charge upon the public.
 The term public charge describes persons who can not support themselves and who depend on benefits that provide cash such as the use of Medicaid or other government funds to pay for long term care.
 It is important to note that receiving food stamps alone or other non-cash programs will not generally affect a person’s immigration status.
 The criteria for determining “public charge” is complex.
 If you have any concerns as to whether you immigration status will be affected under this ground, contact Cipolla Law Group for a consultation.